 Approaches for the effective date of OIG’s information blocking CMP regulations

 We believe that the primary OIG proposal, to base the enforcement date on a fixed period (e.g., 60 days) after final rule publication, makes the most sense.
 We urge OIG to further clarify the interrelationship of its enforcement date with the compliance date set by the publication date of the ONC Final Rule.
-There will be inevitable confusion and uncertainty as enforcement timing appears to be driven by the interrelated publication dates of two final rules, one not yet published from OIG and one already published from ONC.
+There will be inevitable confusion and uncertainty as enforcement timing appears to be driven by the interrelated publication dates of two final rules, one not yet published from OIG and one already published from ONC (with a November 2, 2020 compliance date).
+We note that the OIG’s proposed alternative enforcement date of October 1, 2020 would be before the ONC compliance date, which is problematic.

 In addition, we urge that OIG ultimately finalize its enforcement date (i.e., final decision on fixed period after OIG Final Rule publication) considering the actual and anticipated availability of increased clarity and guidance on material issues related to the ONC Final Rule.
 We have identified, and in many cases shared with ONC, continuing areas of uncertainty within the community, for example the extent to which health plans could be considered information blocking actors (e.g., as an HIE/HIN or provider) as well as whether and when actors like providers can be considered an HIE/HIN.
 Enforcement should not begin without much more clarity than now exists.

+In addition, in determining the OIG enforcement date, in addition for the challenges posed by continued industry uncertainty, it is important for OIG to consider the profound COVID-19-related impacts detailed in Comment #6 below.
+As a result, some members of the Workgroup have suggested that formal enforcement and imposition of CMPs not begin for actions that occur before a date six months after publication of the OIG Final Rule, with the period between two months and six months after publication used for an OIG advisory process with actors, using real-world examples.

 Incorporation of information blocking regulations into 42 CFR part 1003, and application of CMP procedures and appeal process in parts 1003 and 1005 to information blocking CMPs